samirak93/iCXMedia_DS/readme.md

 not be ideal.
 - Although there is a good class balance, using a bagging method would stop overfitting and would perform better than a simple `decision tree`.
-- Random Forest works well on high dimension data, handling outliers, mix of categorical and numerical data.
+- Random Forest works well on high dimension data, handling outliers, mix of categorical and numerical features.

 The data was split into 60-40%  for train and testing.